What is Specialist Rehabilitation Occupational Therapy?

 To achieve this we work with you to agree both short and long term achievable goals, and give you a road map to get there.

 When setting your goals we use clinical evidence to inform us of what is achievable and possible, in line with your current health status.
 Some examples of our clients long term goals are; being independent at home, playing with the kids again, getting back to work, driving again, returning to education, playing their favourite sport again.

-To help you get to your long term goals, your rehabilitation case manager will work with you to break the goals down into smaller more manageable chunks.
+To help you get to your long term goals, your rehabilitation occupational therapist will work with you to break the goals down into smaller more manageable chunks.
 This process not only helps you achieve your goals but teaches you the skills to effectively manage your illness or injury for your future.